MicrosoftLearning/AZ-300-MicrosoftAzureArchitectTechnologies/Instructions/AZ-300T04_Lab_Mod01_Implementing Azure Logic Apps.md

 1. When prompted, authenticate by using the Microsoft Account you are using in this lab.

 1. When prompted for the consent to grant Azure Logic App permissions to access Outlook resources, click **Yes**.
+If you receive error, probably you have not Office 365 license assigned to your tenant or user account.
+Just go to https://products.office.com/en-us/business/office-365-enterprise-e3-business-software and select **Free Trial** and choose **Yes, add it to my account**.
+Enter your phone number and on next page confirm trial.
+Wait until your Office 365 Outlook account will be ready you can check it using https://www.office.com/ and chose Outlook icon.
+Please confirm that you can send and receive emails.
+Remove Outlook step from Logic App and repeat step and add it again.

 1. In the **Send an email** pane, specify the following settings and click **Save**: